Bioinformatics as a Service

 Ramesh Nair, PhD

-Ramesh, Associate Director of Bioinformatics at SCGPM, heads up the Bioinformatics-as-a-Service resource for the GBSC, and is the bioinformatician-in-residence for the CIRM-initiated Stem Cell Center of Excellence (CESCG) where he is responsible for diverse bioinformatics needs for the Center Initiated Projects and its extensive collaboration network.
+Ramesh, Acting Director of Bioinformatics at SCGPM, heads up the Bioinformatics-as-a-Service resource for the GBSC, and is the bioinformatician-in-residence for the CIRM-initiated Stem Cell Center of Excellence (CESCG) where he is responsible for diverse bioinformatics needs for the Center Initiated Projects and its extensive collaboration network.
 Prior to joining SCGPM, Ramesh was a Bioinformatics Analyst at Center for Cancer Systems Biology (CCSB) where among other things, he was sole developer of next-generation sequencing (NGS) pipelines for genome sequencing (Exome-Seq) applied to follicular lymphoma and transcriptome sequencing (RNA-Seq) applied to lung cancer tumor microenvironment.
 Prior to joining Stanford, he was a Sr. Scientist at various Biotech firms in Bay Area including Cobalt Biofuels, Iconix BioSciences (now Entelos), Lynx Therapeutics (now Illumina) and DuPont.
 Ramesh has a PhD in Chemical Engineering from Northwestern University and MTech in Biochemical Engineering and Biotechnology from Indian Institute of Technology Delhi.

 Pratima Nallagatla, MS